luphysics/PyMODA/docs/common-issues.md

 ### Solution

 Uninstalling Python 3.7 and installing Python 3.6 appears to fix the issue.
-Python 3.8 may also solve the problem when numpy/scipy add support for it.
+Python 3.8 may also solve the problem when it is supported.

 ---